Following my conversation with Elder Ricardo Welch, the senior pastor of Prayer Tower

 Ken and I have known each other for some time on a community level.
-We have daughters that are the same age and at one point attended school together.
-It was important to get his perspective on this project for various reasons.
+We have daughters that are the same age and, at one point, attended school together.
+It was essential to get his perspective on this project for various reasons.

 He came up in a church displaced from the Gas Plant area.